 To unlock the hood, pull release lever (1) under the driver's side of the instrument panel.
-At the same time handle (2) will pop out of the radiator grill (it may be necessary to lift the hood up slightly).
+Simultaneously, the handle (2) will extend out of the radiator grill (it may be necessary to press the hood down slightly).

 Pull handle (2) completely out of radiator grill and open hood (do not pull up on handle).

-To avoid damage to the windshield wipers or hood, open the hood only with wipers in the parked position.
+To avoid damage to the windshield wiper or hood, open the hood only with wiper in the parked position.